 In the western Atlantic, the cobia (also called ling) ranges from Nova Scotia in the north to northern Argentina in the south, including the Gulf of Mexico.
 In the Eastern Atlantic it is found roughly from the equator south, around South Africa, and then throughout the Indian Ocean and western Pacific.
 Ling prefer water temperatures between 68F and 88F.

 Cobia are mostly found nearshore in depths as shallow as 30ft (or less) to about 300ft, though they also venture out to open waters around oil rigs in the Gulf of Mexico.
-They are a structure-oriented fish and can be found around reefs, floating debris, weed lines.
-They also shadow turtles or rays, migrating fish in particular do that.
+They are structure-oriented fish and can be found around reefs, floating debris, and weed lines.
+They also shadow turtles or rays; migrating fish in particular do that.

 Cobia are large fish, growing up to over 6 feet in length and attaining a weight of over 100lbs.
 Most fish are a more modest 4 feet (48 in) and 50–60lbs.
 Cobia are dark brown on top becoming lighter brown on the sides and silver or white on the bottom.
 They have two dark bands running the length of the side; the bands are much more distinct in younger, smaller fish, and tend to fade somewhat on larger fish.
 In the water, cobia are oftentimes mistaken for sharks on first sighting, and the young are sometimes mistaken for remora or sucker fish (to which they are related).